ndevlin/RobbingTheBirdsNest/README.md

 #### Player Resources

 The Bird’s main light will be a resource for the first player.
-I also had a thought that maybe the Worm could have a Taser that they could only use a few times to disable a surveillance robot, which would be another resource.
-The Worm can also use temporary invisible cloak for a set amount of time in order to avoid being detected by the robots.
-The cloaks can be resources that can be collected on the map or resources that are given to the player at the beginning of the game.

 #### Boundaries and Constraints